TheUnknownCod3r/BO4-Lucy-Menu/README.md

 To use this Mod Menu, you must have Visual Studio Code, and T7 Compiler.
 You can download T7 Compiler [Here](https://www.github.com/shiversoftdev/t7-compiler/releases/)
-Visual Studio Code can be obtained [Here](https://code.visualstudio.com/)
+Visual Studio Code can be obtained [Here](https://code.visualstudio.com/) These Instructions Apply to BOTH Battle.net, and Shield Client.

 <p align="right">(<a href="#top">back to top</a>)</p>